vdaas/vald/docs/user/get-started.md

 <details><summary>A brief of description about <code>main.go</code></summary><br>

 - Import packages.
-In this case, we use `vald-client-go` as client for running example.
+In this case, we use `vald-client-go` as client for running an example.
 <pre>
 package main